-It is the intent of the Hill College EMS Program to sustain competent entry-level EMS professionals.
+It is the intent of the Hill College EMS Program to produce competent entry level providers.
 Clinical case studies are critical to the understanding of EMS and give the student both the clinical reference of physiological conditions, as well as basis for an understanding of treatment modalities.

 It is the student's responsibility to apply the knowledge presented throughout this course though well documented case studies.
-The students should understand they will not all will have the opportunity to participate in the treatment of sick or injured patients.
-The student should make every effort to document what they have encountered.
-FISDAP Documentation Late:
+The students should understand they will not all have the opportunity to participate in the treatment of sick or injured patients.
+With that understanding the student should make every effort to document what they have encountered.
+Case Studies that have been turned in late: